openstack/tempest/README.rst

 Tempest suite.

 Alternatively, you can use the run_tests.sh script which will create a venv and run the unit tests.
-There are also the py26, py27, or py33 tox jobs which will run the unit tests with the corresponding version of python.
+There are also the py27 and py34 tox jobs which will run the unit tests with the corresponding version of python.

 Python 2.6
 ----------